History of Nova Scotia: French colonization and Acadia

-Acadian Civil War
+Acadian Civil War (1640-1645)

 Acadia was plunged into what some historians have described as a civil war in Acadia (1640–1645).
 The war was between Port Royal, where Governor of Acadia Charles de Menou d'Aulnay de Charnisay was stationed, and present-day Saint John, New Brunswick, where Governor of Acadia Charles de Saint-Étienne de la Tour was stationed.

 In the war, there were four major battles. la Tour attacked d'Aulnay at Port Royal in 1640.
 In response to the attack, D'Aulnay sailed out of Port Royal to establish a five-month blockade of La Tour's fort at Saint John, which La Tour eventually defeated (1643).
 La Tour attacked d'Aulnay again at Port Royal in 1643. d'Aulnay and Port Royal ultimately won the war against La Tour with the 1645 siege of Saint John.
 After d'Aulnay died (1650), La Tour re-established himself in Acadia.

 Scottish colony (1629–1632)

-From 1629–1632, Nova Scotia briefly became a Scottish colony.
-Sir William Alexander of Menstrie Castle, Scotland claimed mainland Nova Scotia and settled at Charlesfort, at what would eventually be renamed Port Royal by the French.
-Ochiltree claimed Île Royale (present-day Cape Breton Island) and settled at Baleine, Nova Scotia.
+From 1629 to 1632, Nova Scotia briefly became a Scottish colony.
+William Alexander, the son of the Earl of Stirling of Menstrie Castle, Scotland claimed mainland Nova Scotia and settled at Charlesfort, at what would eventually be renamed Port Royal by the French.
+Lord Ochiltree claimed Île Royale (present-day Cape Breton Island) and settled at Baleine, Nova Scotia.
 There were three battles between the Scottish and the French: the Raid on St. John (1632), the Siege of Baleine (1629) as well as Siege of Cap de Sable (present-day Port La Tour, Nova Scotia) (1630).
 Nova Scotia was returned to France through a treaty.
 The French then established Fort Ste.
 Marie de Grace as the capital on the LaHave River before re-establishing Port Royal.

 The French quickly defeated the Scottish at Baleine and established settlements on Île Royale at present-day Englishtown (1629) and St. Peter's (1630).
 These two settlements remained the only settlements on the island until they were abandoned by Nicolas Denys in 1659. Île Royale then remained without European occupants for more than fifty years until the communities were re-established when Louisbourg was established in 1713.